avast/ioc/MyKings-clipboard-stealer/extras/README.md

 Data received should be in a json format where wallet addresses are objects containing information about them.
-Information must contain "currency" with a correct tag, because script queries only one API based on that tag.
+Information must contain "currency" with a correct tag, because script queries only one API at a time based on that tag.
 The "currency" is a list in a case when one address may belong to multiple cryptocurrencies.
 <br/>
 <br/>
 Example input: